 Natalie is a full time employee of COPE.

 Linda has been working as the COPE administrator since 2006.
 She is freelance and also works as a freelance copyeditor of medical and scientific journals.

 Marketing & Communications Officer

 Christina is responsible for managing the maintenance and development of the COPE website, and, working with members of the COPE Team and site developers, she ensures its development supports COPE's strategic goals.
-Christina is also a freelance digital developer and project manager and before joining COPE worked within universities and medical research organisations for 20 years.
+Christina is also a freelance digital developer and project manager and before joining COPE (in a freelance capacity) worked within universities and medical research organisations for 20 years.